 John, Ken, and Craig take questions from the Smithsonian audience ranging from climate change, genetic engineering, nightmare scenarios concerning genetic extinction, and the scientific education system in the United States.

-- Polly Stryker the Roving Philosophical Reporter (Seek to 4:53): Polly Stryker talks to scientists on the cutting edge of genomics and genetics about the hopes and perils of gene therapy and cancer cures.
+- Roving Philosophical Report (Seek to 4:53): Polly Stryker talks to scientists on the cutting edge of genomics and genetics about the hopes and perils of gene therapy and cancer cures.

-- Ian Schoales the 60-second Philosopher (Seek to 49:41): Ian Schoales speeds through some odd cases of ownership and property in the world of genes and genomics.
+- 60-Second Philosopher (Seek to 49:41): Ian Shoales speeds through some odd cases of ownership and property in the world of genes and genomics.